scinote-eln/canaid/README.md

 ### Print

-To print all permissions in a semi-friendly way, you can call the following function:
+To print all permissions in a semi-friendly way, you can call the following Rake tasks from the Rails application:

 ```
-Canaid::PermissionsHolder.instance.print # Code-compatible print
+rake canaid:print # Code-compatible print to console
-Canaid::PermissionsHolder.instance.print(true) # Markdown-styled print output
+rake canaid:print_md # Markdown-styled print that is saved to permissions.md
 ```

 ## Copyright